DialogueSolutions/ETC-NetStats-DockerContainer/README.md

 This is actually super straight forward

 After eather pulling the image from Docker Hub, or building it from the dockerfile.
-`docker pull bakon3/etc-netstats:v.02`
+`docker pull bakon3/etc-netstats`
 or
-`docker build -t bakon3/etc-netstats .`
+`docker build -t bakon3/etc-netstats .` if you git cloned this repo and want to build from dockerfile.

-Make sure you create directory `/.etc-netstats` and copy `startNetstats.sh` into it.
+Make sure you create directory `$HOME/.etc-netstats` and copy `startNetstats.sh` into it or create your own if you build from docker image.

-Example command to run docker container from above image:`docker run -tid --name teststats.ethertrack.io -p <port>:6060/tcp -p <port>:6060/udp --mount type=bind,source=$HOME/.etc-netstats,target=/.etc-netstats/ bakon3/etc-netstats:v.02`
+Example command to run docker container from above image:

+`docker run -tid --name teststats.ethertrack.io -p <port>:6060/tcp -p <port>:6060/udp --mount type=bind,source=$HOME/.ethereum-etc-netstats,target=/.etc-netstats/ bakon3/etc-netstats:v.02`

 As of right now, this will just run the container with netstats pre combiled in it.